United States

 US B2B SaaS

 US SaaS SEO is the vertical where I have put in the most total hours.
-B2B software buying cycles average 11 months, and SaaS SEO is fundamentally about meeting the same qualified buyer repeatedly across that cycle.
+B2B software buying cycles typically run several months to a year (industry benchmarks place median cycles in the 80–180 day range depending on deal size), and SaaS SEO is largely about meeting the same qualified buyer repeatedly across that cycle.
 The content plays that work: category comparison pages (“best [category] tools”), integration pages for every meaningful third-party tool you connect with, use-case pages for specific jobs-to-be-done, feature-by-feature comparison pages against your top three competitors, and long-form technical content that demonstrates product depth.
 Programmatic SEO works well in this vertical when the underlying template is genuinely useful (integration directories, feature finders) and badly when it is clearly spun AI content.
 I work with US SaaS companies from Series A through post-IPO, typically on 6–12 month engagements.

 US e-commerce and DTC